core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 When distributed through different means than informative responses, the group observation data has to specify the time when the group observation is planned to be canceled by the server.
 In particular, the server commits to keeping the group observation ongoing until the scheduled cancellation time is reached.
 Before that time, the server might however retract the advertised group observation data and thus make it not available to new clients.

 After a client has obtained the group observation data from different sources than an informative response, the client can simply set up the right multicast address and start receiving multicast notifications for the group observation.
-Consequently, the server will not receive an observation request due to that client, will not follow-up with a corresponding informative response, and thus its observer counter (see {{sec-server-side}}) is not incremented to reflect the presence of the new client.
+Consequently, the server will not receive an observation request from that client, will not follow-up with a corresponding informative response, and thus its observer counter (see {{sec-server-side}}) is not incremented to reflect the presence of the new client.

 ## Topic Discovery in Publish-Subscribe Settings # {#appendix-different-sources-pubsub}

-In a Publish-Subscribe scenario {{I-D.ietf-core-coap-pubsub}}, a group observation can be discovered along with topic metadata.
+In a Publish-Subscribe scenario (e.g., see {{I-D.ietf-core-coap-pubsub}}), a group observation can be discovered along with topic metadata.

-To this end, together with topic metadata, the server has to publish the same information associated with the group observation that would be conveyed in the informative response returned to observer clients (see {{ssec-server-side-informative}}).
+To this end, together with the topic metadata, the server has to publish the same information associated with the group observation that would be conveyed in the informative response returned to observer clients (see {{ssec-server-side-informative}}).

 This information especially includes the phantom observation request associated with the group observation, as well as the addressing information of the server and the addressing information where multicast notifications are sent to.

 {{discovery-pub-sub}} provides an example where a group observation is discovered.
 The example assumes a CoRAL namespace {{I-D.ietf-core-coral}} that contains properties analogous to those in the Content-Format "application/informative-response+cbor".

 Note that the information about the transport protocol used for the group observation is not expressed through a dedicated element equivalent to 'tp_id' of the informative response (see {{sssec-transport-specific-encoding}}).
-Instead, it is expressed through the scheme and authority components of the two URIs specified as 'tp_info_server' and 'tp_info_client', where the former specifies the addressing information of the server (like 'tpi_server' in {{ssssec-udp-transport-specific}}), while the latter specifies the addressing information where multicast notifications are sent to (like 'tpi_client' in {{ssssec-udp-transport-specific}}).
+Instead, it is expressed through the scheme and authority components of the two URIs specified as 'tp_info_server' and 'tp_info_client', where the former specifies the addressing information of the server (like 'tpi_server' in {{ssssec-udp-transport-specific}}), and the latter specifies the addressing information where multicast notifications are sent to (like 'tpi_client' in {{ssssec-udp-transport-specific}}).

 ~~~~~~~~~~~
 Request: